Steady-state dynamics of quantum frequency combs in microring resonators: Frequency comb generation in microring resonators

 To receive a more proper solution including the detunings, it is required to use the energy conservation of the FWM process $2\omega_p = \omega_i + \omega_s$ and to express the angular frequency of the signal mode in dependency of the resonance frequencies with

-This result can be combined with the Taylor series of the dispersion in microring resonators $\omega_\mu = \omega_0 + D_1 \mu + 1/2 D_2 \mu^2$ from \cite{FujiiTanabe+2020+1087+1104} to derive the frequency detuning for a resonator mode only in dependency of the pump mode.
+This result can be combined with the Taylor series of the dispersion in microring resonators $\omega_\mu = \omega_0 + D_1 \mu + 1/2 D_2 \mu^2$ from \cite{FujiiTanabe+2020+1087+1104} to derive the frequency detuning for a resonator mode only in dependence of the pump mode.
 Therefore, we assume a symmetric behavior between the signal and idler mode, which leads to $\Delta_i = \Delta_s = \Delta_{\mu}$ and introduce the detuning of mode $\mu$ with

 and the bare frequency detuning of the pump mode $\Delta_{p,0} = \omega_{p} - \omega_{p,T_0}$.
-Combining the equations \ref{equ:threshold_simp} and \ref{equ:signalDetuning}, leads to the solution of the required pump amplitude in the ringresonator in dependency of the mode number and frequency detuning with
+Combining equations \ref{equ:threshold_simp} and \ref{equ:signalDetuning} leads to the solution of the required pump amplitude in the ringresonator in dependence of the mode number and frequency detuning with

+This result yields two solutions, which together form an area.
+To analyze this in detail, the result of equation \ref{equ:critical_power} is presented in Fig. \ref{fig:dispersion} as a function of the pump mode's bare frequency detuning $\Delta_{p,0}$ and for various mode numbers $\mu$.
+The solution assuming a normal dispersion ring resonator is depicted in the left plot and that for an anomalous dispersion in the right plot.
+The threshold amplitude $|\alpha_\mathrm{th}|^2$ is converted to optical power, as detailed in Appendix \ref{sec:conversion}.
+Each differently colored area represents a solution for a distinct mode number $\mu$, starting with $\mu=0$ in dark blue.
+Additionally, the minimum threshold power $P_\mathrm{th}$ is indicated by the black dashed line and the optical power $P_p$ of the pump mode $\alpha_p$ is shown in red, obtained by solving the steady state of equation \ref{equ:eqm_pump}.
+The SPM and XPM detunings cause the tilting of the modes and the observed bistability in the pump mode.\\